-Sheikh Zayed bin Sultan Al Nahyan made many additions to the fort, reflecting its growing importance as the place of government in the region and the location for discussions, reception of visitors, deliberations and decision making.
-He added new diwan buildings and kitchens, and expanded guest accommodations to address the increasing number of visitors.
+Sheikh Zayed bin Sultan Al Nahyan made many additions to the fort, reflecting its growing importance as the place of government in the region and as the location for discussions, the reception of visitors, deliberations and decision making.
+He added new diwan buildings and kitchens and expanded the guest accommodation to cater for the increasing number of visitors.

-An exhibition hall, housed in a glass-walled space within the courtyard of Qasr Al Muwaiji, has been built to tell the story of the fort and its inhabitants, with a focus on His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the United Arab Emirates.
+An exhibition hall, housed in a glass-walled space within the courtyard of Qasr Al Muwaiji, has been built to tell the story of the fort and its inhabitants, with a focus on the late H.H.
+Sheikh Khalifa bin Zayed Al Nahyan.

-The exhibition sets out the chronology of the members of Abu Dhabi’s ruling family with a connection to Qasr Al Muwaiji, but above all, it highlights the accomplishments of His Highness Sheikh Khalifa bin Zayed Al Nahyan.
-The exhibit also traces the history of Qasr Al Muwaiji, from the earliest archaeological evidence through to today, and includes its role in hosting visiting travellers.
-The displays also explain the importance of water to life in Al Ain and its oases, including nearby Muwaiji Oasis.
+The exhibition sets out the chronology of the members of Abu Dhabi’s Ruling Family with a connection to Qasr Al Muwaiji but, above all, it highlights the accomplishments of Sheikh Khalifa bin Zayed Al Nahyan.
+The exhibition also traces the history of Qasr Al Muwaiji from the earliest archaeological evidence through to today, and also its role in hosting visiting travellers.
+The displays also explain the importance of water to life in Al Ain and the oases, such as the nearby Muwaiji Oasis.

-The Al Muwaiji Oasis is the smallest oasis in Al Ain and contains approximately 21,000 palm trees, as well as a falaj irrigation system that uses ground-level and underground water canals to bring water from the nearby mountains.
-Even the grounds of the fort have been used over the years for date palm cultivation.
+Muwaiji Oasis is the smallest oasis in Al Ain and contains approximately 21,000 palm trees, as well as a falaj irrigation system that uses ground-level and underground water canals to bring water from the nearby mountains.
+The grounds of the fort have been used over the years for date palm cultivation.